jfbarbosaboro/BBChess/README.md

 # BBChess
 Welcome to BBChess, a simple chess game.
+Hope you enjoy it.